Gilad Kariv: Personal life

 Kariv was born and educated in Tel Aviv.
 His involvement with the Reform Movement began in high school, when he joined the Beit Daniel Synagogue, the Center of Progressive movement in Tel Aviv.
 Once completing his secondary education at Lady Davis High School, Gilad volunteered for a Service Year in the Hebrew Scouts, and worked on establishing educational Nahal groups.

 Kariv served in the Israel Defense Forces Intelligence Corps under the Haman Talpiot program.
 Following five years of service in the 8200 unit, during which he completed the officers program with honors, reaching the rank of Lieutenant, Kariv went to study at the Hebrew University of Jerusalem.
 In 2001, he earned a bachelor's degree in law and Jewish studies.
 In 2001–2002 he interned in the Supreme Court of the State Attorney Office.
 In 2003, he received a master's degree in Jewish studies at Hebrew Union College in Jerusalem.
 In 2004, he was certified as a lawyer by the Israel Bar Association.
 In 2008, Kariv received a master's degree in constitutional law from Northwestern University in Chicago, through a combined program with Tel Aviv University.

 During his academic studies, Kariv established Progressive Movement student networks on campuses around the country.
 Following the economic sanctions of 2002, Kariv was one of the founding members of the Social Organizations Forum, and was active in several social initiatives, such as the single mothers protest.
 In 2003, Kariv received rabbinic ordination at the HUC.
 Among his posts, Kariv served as a rabbi at Congregation Beit Daniel in Tel Aviv until 2008.

 Kariv lives in Givatayim with his wife and three children.
+His brother Shachar Kariv is an American economics professor.